Soho Theatre

-The Soho Theatre is a theatre and registered charity in the Soho district of the City of Westminster, in London, England.
+Soho Theatre is a theatre and registered charity in the Soho district of the City of Westminster, and Soho Theatre Walthamstow in north-east London.
 It produces and presents new works of theatre, together with comedy and cabaret, across three performance spaces.

 The theatre has established itself as a vital launchpad for new artists and offers commissions, attachments and residencies for both emerging and established writers.
 It has launched the careers of numerous screenwriters and comedians in theatre, film, TV and radio.

 The theatre's programme is a mix of comedy, cabaret and theatre, with a particular focus on new writing and alternative comedy.

 Soho Theatre Company

-The Soho Theatre Company was formed in 1969 by Verity Bargate and Fred Proud, and initially performed at a venue in Old Compton Street.
-Soon, the company moved to the Soho Poly, where it would remain for eighteen years.
+The Soho Theatre Company was formed in 1969 by Verity Bargate and Fred Proud, and initially performed at a venue in New Compton Street.
+Soon, the company moved to a small basement leased from the Soho Polytechnic, where it would remain for eighteen years.
 Sue Dunderdale was artistic director of the company for several years in the 1980s.

-In 1990, the Soho Theatre Company entered a brief migrational period during which it visited the venues of the Royal Court Theatre, Riverside Studios, and the Institute of Contemporary Arts.
-The company was revitalised when it took up residence at the Cockpit Theatre of Marylebone from 1993 to 1995.
+In 1990, the Soho Theatre Company left its original space, and produced works at the venues of the Royal Court Theatre, Riverside Studios, and the Institute of Contemporary Arts.
+From 1993 to 1995, it took up residence at the Cockpit Theatre in Marylebone.
 During this period it expanded its Writers' Development programme, and premiered the works of over 35 new writers.

+In 1997, work began on a new venue for the Soho Theatre on Dean Street, after securing an £8 million Lottery grant and raising an additional £2.6 million in funds.
+In 2000, the building opened.

 Soho Theatre on Dean Street

 In 2000, the theatre moved to its current home on Dean Street.
-The purpose-built venue houses the 165-seat Main House, the 90-seat Studio, and the 140-seat Cabaret Space.
+The purpose-built venue houses the 165-seat Main House, the 90-seat Studio (upstairs), and the 140-seat Cabaret Space (downstairs).
 The ground and lower-ground floors are also occupied by the Soho Theatre Bar.

-Its current executive director is Mark Godfrey and its Creative Director is David Luff.
-Following his 2018 appointment as Creative Director, Soho Theatre has undertaken a re-investment in commissioning and producing new plays, moving towards a producer-led playhouse model.
-Their creative team is a tight-knit group of associates including Head of Comedy Steve Lock, Associate Directors Lakesha Arie-Angelo and Adam Brace, Touring Producer Sarah Dodd and their newly appointed Literary Manager, Gillian Greer.
+Its current executive director is Mark Godfrey and its creative director is David Luff.
+Following his 2018 appointment as creative director, Soho Theatre took a re-investment in commissioning and producing new plays, moving towards a producer-led playhouse model.
+Their creative team includes head of comedy, Steve Lock; associate directors Lakesha Arie-Angelo and Adam Brace; touring producer, Sarah Dodd and literary manager, Gillian Greer.

 In 2014, the theatre was fined £20,000 for a health and safety incident in which a stage manager, Rachael Presdee, was paralysed in a fall through an unmarked balcony door on to the stage some three metres below.
-Compensation of £3.7m was agreed with Miss Presdee.
+Compensation of £3.7 million was agreed with Presdee.

+Soho Theatre Walthamstow

+In 2012, Soho Theatre, Walthamstow Forest Council and Waltham Forest Cinema Trust won a public enquiry securing the future of the Walthamstow Granada building as an entertainment venue.
+In 2019, the Council funds purchased the building with Soho Theatre announced as its operator.

+After a £30 million redevelopment, the venue opened on 1 May 2025.